MetalRain/adventofcode2016/README.md

 Your puzzle answer was 4793564.

-The first half of this puzzle is complete!
-It provides one gold star: *

 --- Part Two ---

 How many IPs are allowed by the blacklist?

+Your puzzle answer was 146.

+Both parts of this puzzle are complete!
+They provide two gold stars: **